Easimer/trigen/BUILDING.md

 ## Linux
 On Linux, download and install CMake, SDL2, SDL2_ttf, OpenCL and Qt5 from your package manager.
+If you're building the Qt testbed as well, then you'll need to install the libxml2 and zlib development libraries too.

-On Debian-based systems (Debian/Ubuntu) these packages are called `cmake libsdl2-dev libsdl2-ttf-dev ocl-icd-opencl-dev qtbase5-dev`.
+On Debian-based systems (Debian/Ubuntu) these packages are called `cmake libsdl2-dev libsdl2-ttf-dev ocl-icd-opencl-dev qtbase5-dev libxml2-dev zlib-dev libz-dev`.

-On RPM-based systems (RHEL/CentOS/Fedora) these packages are called `cmake SDL2-devel SDL2_ttf-devel SDL2-static ocl-icd-devel qt5-devel`.
+On RPM-based systems (RHEL/CentOS/Fedora) these packages are called `cmake SDL2-devel SDL2_ttf-devel SDL2-static ocl-icd-devel qt5-devel libxml2-devel zlib-devel`.

 ## Generate build files